exercism/problem-specifications/exercises/variable-length-quantity/description.md

 So, if an integer is between `0-127`, it can be represented as one byte.
 The largest integer allowed is `0FFFFFFF`, which translates to 4 bytes variable length.
-Here are examples of delta-times as 32-bit values, and the variable length quantities that they translate to:
+Here are examples of integers as 32-bit values, and the variable length quantities that they translate to:

 ```